chair549/dbt-mortgage-analytics/README.md

 # 🏡 Mortgage Analytics Project (dbt + Databricks)

 This project demonstrates a complete, production-style data transformation pipeline using **dbt Cloud** and **Databricks**, with a Power BI dashboard as the final business deliverable.
-The aim was to replicate a real-world analytics engineering workflow — from raw data ingestion, transformation, and testing, to dashboarding and insights delivery.
+The aim was to replicate a real-world analytics engineering workflow, from raw data ingestion, transformation, and testing, to dashboarding and insights delivery.
 ---

 ## 🚀 Tools Used